almostearthling/when-command-devdocs/wizard.rst

 The **When Wizard** has been designed for extensibility: it is completely based on plugins that are loaded by a small application core.
-Some plugins are provided by default (i call them *stock plugins*), others may be developed and easily added to the application.
+Some plugins are provided by default (I call them *stock plugins*), others may be developed and easily added to the application.

 ..
 Warning::